 The best part is that each time we prepare a baked potato bar, it is different from the last time.
 And best of all, it uses up items that we have in the pantry.
 If you’re new at this, we have a long list of ideas below.
 Or if you just want to go for a sure winner, check out the recipe for our famous (at least it should be) Mexican baked potato.

-Best potatoes for a base to our baked potato bar
+Best potatoes for a base for our baked potato bar

 Getting the right potato is easy.
 For baking, we choose ones that are high in starch and low in water; therefore, floury, fluffy, and textured.
 When in the states, Russet Potatoes are a great choice, but here in New Zealand, we use Agria or Red Jackets.

 We serve about 10 oz (275gm) of baked potato to each person.
-A key to cooking them is to find potatoes of similar size so they all get done at that same time.
+A key to cooking them is to find potatoes of similar size, so they all get done at the same time.
 Often, when we don’t have three large potatoes, we will prepare smaller ones, serving 1.5 or 2 potatoes per person.

-Our favourite baked potato bar ideas and toppings
+Our favorite baked potato bar ideas and toppings

 - Shredded carrots